amonks/getbook/README.md

 ## API

-You can even use the getbox gem in your own scripts, if you want.
+You can even use the getbook gem in your own scripts, if you want.

 ### method to enter an interactive prompt and save gists to a file as JSON:

-    Getbox::prompt
+    Getbook::prompt

 ### methods to return an array of gists:

-    Getbox::getGistsFromSite(username, password)
+    Getbook::getGistsFromSite(username, password)

-    Getbox::getGistsFromFile(location_of_html_file)
+    Getbook::getGistsFromFile(location_of_html_file)

-    Getbox::getGistsFromHtml(html_string)
+    Getbook::getGistsFromHtml(html_string)

 The html should be from `https://app.gistboxapp.com/library/my-gists`